-Located in the Kriel district of the Mpumalanga Province in South Africa, the New Clydesdale Colliery (NCC) is an integrated thermal coal mine comprising the New Clydesdale Colliery and its adjacent Roodekop resource project.
+The New Clydesdale Colliery (NCC) is an integrated thermal coal mine located in the Kriel district of the Mpumalanga province in South Africa.
+It comprises the New Clydesdale Colliery and its adjacent Roodekop resource project.

-An open-pit development, phase two will produce a further two million tonnes of premium quality domestic or export quality thermal coal a year, increasing the mine’s total production capacity to 2.9 million tonnes per annum (Mtpa).
+An open-pit development, phase two produces a further two million tonnes of premium-quality domestic or export-quality thermal coal a year, increasing the mine’s total production capacity to 2.9 million tonnes per annum (Mtpa).

 The mining area of the project comprises two sections.
 The first is the New Clydesdale Colliery area, which is an established mine with both underground and open-pit mineral ores in different parts of the mine.
 The project already has a coal handling and processing plant, an access adit, access roads, power and water supply facilities, and other supporting infrastructure.